 Recognizing Emotional Breakthroughs

 There is a lot that yoga teachers can do for students experiencing emotional breakthroughs.
-As an instructor, you can offer support and healing through the practice of yoga.
-However, it is important to remember that you are not a licensed counselor or therapist.
-In some cases, your student may need more to get through a difficult time.
-Be prepared for these issues to arise through the healing practice of yoga and support your students the best you can.
+As an instructor, you can offer support and healing through yoga.
+However, it is essential to remember that you are not a licensed counselor or therapist.
+Sometimes, your student may need more to get through a difficult time.

 © Copyright – Aura Wellness Center – Publications Division